Mayokun28/StegHub-DevOps-Cloud-Engineering-Projects/MERN-STACK/MERN-Stack-Documentation.md

-# Deploying a Web Solution using MERN STACK ON EC2 INSTANCE
+# Deploying a Web Solution using MERN STACK ON EC2 Instance

 The MERN stack is a popular technology stack used for building dynamic and scalable web applications.
 MERN is an acronym that stands for MongoDB, Express.js, React.js, and Node.js.
 Each of these components provides a layer in the stack, handling everything from the database, server, and API layers to the frontend.
 It leverages a combination of JavaScript technologies: